Learning how to pick, strum, or pluck guitar chords is one of the coolest parts about playing the instrument.

-When doing so, you use the interval pattern R-b3-5-b7 for each chord, which is always the underlying interval group for m7 chords, regardless of their shape on the fretboard.
+When doing so, you use the interval pattern R-b3-5-b7, which is the interval group for m7 chords regardless of their shape.

-Closed Position Chords are mostly for those guitarists looking to explore Jazz guitar chords, as well as challenge themselves with wider stretches in their guitar chords on the fretboard.
+Closed position chords are for guitarists looking to explore jazz guitar chords, as well as challenge themselves with wider chord stretches.

-While there are three fingerings for each chord listed below, not all of them will fit under your fingers, depending on your hand size.
+While there are three fingerings for each chord below, not all of them will fit your fingers, depending on your hand size.

-As you develop as a player you will find that your fretting hand will be able to reach a greater distance on the fretboard.
+Try each one, keep the ones that are playable and forget the rest for now.
+As you develop as a player, your fretting hand will reach greater distances on the fretboard.

-Because of this, coming back to these chords once in a while is a good idea to see if you can grab a few new voicings from time to time.
+Because of this, coming back to these chords is a good idea to see if you can grab a few new voicings.

 Give these wide-stretch guitar chords a go in the practice room.

-Some will be beyond your reach, but others will add new and cool-sounding chord colors to your guitar playing and songwriting.
+Some are beyond your reach, but others add cool-sounding chord colors to your playing and songwriting.

 Maj7 Closed Position Chords

-From there, move on to the 5th-string root shape, before attempting the 6th-string shape.
+From there, move to the 5th-string shape before attempting the 6th-string shape.

 Maj7#11 Closed Position Chords

-With these closed position guitar chords, the 4th-string root will again be the easiest to play.
+With these closed position chords, the 4th-string will again be easiest to play.

-But, from there you can learn the 6th-string shape, followed by the 5th-string grip if possible.
+From there you can learn the 6th-string shape, followed by the 5th-string if possible.

-The 4th-string maj7#11 chord shape is very common in Jazz and Fusion.
+The 4th-string maj7#11 chord shape is common in jazz and fusion.

 7th Closed Position Chords

-There are no easy closed position 7th chords to play on guitar, as all require a big stretch in their shapes.
+There are no easy closed position 7th chords, as all require a big stretch.

-When working on these chords, work the 4th-string shape first, then the 5th-string, and lastly the 6th-string grip.
+Work the 4th-string shape first, then the 5th-string, and lastly the 6th-string.

 7#11 Closed Position Chords

-With 7#11 closed position chords, you’ll want to work the 5th-string root shape first.
+With 7#11 closed position chords, work the 5th-string shape first.

-That shape is pretty playable, especially higher up on the fretboard.
+That shape is pretty playable, especially higher on the fretboard.

 m7 Closed Position Chords

-Depending on your hand size, both the 5th and 4th-string m7 closed chord shapes should be playable on guitar.
+Depending on your hand size, both the 5th and 4th-string m7 closed chords should be playable.

-Start with those two shapes, before attempting the 6th-string shape.
+Start with those two before attempting the 6th-string shape.

-The 6th-string m7 chord is a bit of a bear to play.
+The 6th-string m7 chord is a bear to play.

 m7b5 Closed Position Chords

-Again, begin your study of these m7 closed chords with the 5th and 4th-string shapes, as they’re the easiest to play.
+Begin your study of these m7b5 closed chords with the 5th and 4th-string shapes, as they’re easiest to play.

 Dim7 Closed Position Chords

-Used in place of V7b9 chords, as you can play a dim7 from the b9, 3, 5 or b7 or any 7b9 chord to produce a rootless version of that chord, dim7 closed chords are mostly playable on the guitar.
+Used in place of V7b9 chords, as you can play a dim7 from the b9, 3, 5, or b7 or any 7b9 chord to produce a rootless 7b9, dim7 closed chords are mostly playable.

-Begin with the 4th-string shape, the move on to the wider stretches on the 5th and 6th-string roots from there.
+Begin with the 4th-string shape, the move on to wider stretches with the 5th and 6th-string roots from there.

 mMaj7 Closed Position Chords

-Here, you’ll want to begin with the 5th-string shape, as it’s very playable for guitarists of all experience levels.
+Here, you’ll begin with the 5th-string shape, as it’s playable for guitarists of all experience levels.